imdadAdelabou/docs.ai/README.md

     ```

 ## Architectures
 First, we use Riverpod for the state management.
 Riverpod because it provides a better way to register providers into the widget tree and access them easily.
 It also provides an optimizable way to change a view state according to the result of an asynchronous API request.
+Our project files is separated into different directories.
+Each directory has a specific purpose.

 ## Management